qd-cae/qd-cae-python/README.md

 ## Linux

 In the [dist folder](https://github.com/qd-cae/qd-cae-python/tree/master/dist) usually are some precompiled Linux wheels for installation with pip.
 Note that Linux wheels rarely work accross different systems, so do not expect them to work and in case of trouble see the [compilation guide](https://qd-cae.github.io/qd-cae-python/build/html/compilation_guide.html).
 It's quite simple to compile it yourself on Linux (❤).

+For your info the library is about **2-3 times faster on Linux than on Windows**.

 # Compilation